Paris in June (2024 Guide): What to do, Events & What’s On

 The start of summer and easily one of the best times to enjoy the early warm weather, Paris in June is just as magical as it sounds.
-Without the crowds of July and yet with the long days that summertime promises, if you’re planning a visit to the French capital this month, then here’s your guide to what’s on, including the best things to do and where to go!
+Without the crowds of July and yet with the long days that summertime promises, if you’re planning a visit to the French capital this month, then here’s your guide to what’s on during June in Paris, including the best things to do and where to go!

 Paris weather in June

-The average temperature in the early summer is around 17 degrees C, with lows of 13 and highs in the low to mid-20s.
+The average temperature in the early summer is around 18 degrees C, with lows of 15 and highs in the mid-20s.
 Though there’s always the chance of rain (so be sure to pack an umbrella), the weather tends to be pretty great and makes exploring the French capital that much more fun!
 You’ll also want to consider bringing along sunscreen and hats for those days when the mercury rises!

 What to wear and pack for Paris in June